MaastrichtU-BISS/lawnotation/README.md

 ![Lawnotation](https://www.lawnotation.org/assets/lawnotation_logo_v2-17f3df90.svg)

 Lawnotation is a legal text annotation platform for researchers, legal practioners and more.
-Some of the most significant features are: assignment allocation, annotation metrics, discovery of published annotation tasks,
+Some of the most significant features are: assignment allocation, annotation metrics, discovery of published annotation tasks.

 ## Features
 - PDF, HTML and TXT documents,